loginid1/php-lumen-integration/README.md

 ## Local setup

-To run this project locally in your development environment, you will have to use the `localhost` or `127.0.0.1`.
-For this project we are using the `localhost` URI.
+To run this project locally in your development environment, you will have to use `localhost` or `127.0.0.1`.
+For this project, we are using `localhost` URI.

 **Optional configuration:**

 If you are running multiple projects, consider accessing the `hosts` file to add a custom URI setting for your project.

 **Linux and macOS:** `/etc/hosts`

 **Windows:** `C:\windows\system32\drivers\etc\hosts`

-Our `hosts` file will look like the following:
+The `hosts` file will look like the following:
 ```
 # Default Settings
 127.0.0.1       localhost